 More than 300,000 extra doctors, nurses and other workers targeted in NHS plan

+More than 300,000 extra doctors, nurses and other workers targeted in ‘historic’ NHS plan

-The proposal has been hailed as a ‘once-in-a-generation opportunity’ to put staffing in the service on sustainable footing.
+The proposal hailed as a ‘once-in-a-generation opportunity’ to put staffing in the service on sustainable footing

 More than 300,000 extra nurses, doctors and other health workers are expected to be employed in the NHS in England over the coming years through radical plans to improve staffing in the health service.